 OPEN DISCUSSION

-Morgan asked whether CMHSPs can contract with a sole proprietor for respite services and whether they need to be licensed.
-Kari responded that sole proprietors who only provide in-home respite services do not need to be licensed.
+Morgan Hale posed a question to the group “Can a CMHSP contract with a sole proprietor (for respite) with no license?”
+Kari Barker responded that if the child is going somewhere the respite provider should be licensed, and Chris stated that in other scenarios the providers typically do not need to be licensed, despite auditors occasionally asking for them.
+Morgan confirmed the provider is/has an agency and the respite provider is going into the home, which the group confirmed does not require a license.
 Mary referenced the discussion in June about the Type A and Type B residential boilerplates, specifically Chip’s handout titled, “Use of Personal Care in Type A Settings.”
 She asked whether there had been any updates.
 Clarification was made that personal care should not be billed for individuals in Type A Residential settings unless they don’t receive Social Security payments.

 NEXT MEETING